 These experiments rely on very large arm lengths, and their detectors possess other enhancements to achieve higher sensitivities.
-Consider, for instance, a signal whose peak frequency is at $f\sim 100$ Hz, typical for binary mergers, such that $\lambda\sim L \sim \dfrac{1}{2\pi f} \sim 750$ km.
+Consider, for instance, a signal whose peak frequency is at $f\sim 100$ Hz, typical for binary mergers, such that $\lambda\sim L \sim \frac{1}{2\pi f} \sim 750$ km.
 For such wavelength, construction would be impossible.
 The trick is to use resonant Fabry-Perot resonant optical cavities, which reduce the required size to $L\sim 4$ km, by making the laser beam bounce between the two mirrors around 300 times.
 Moreover, the characterization of the fringe patterns in the photodetector is strongly dependent on the laser power.
 The detectors of LIGO operated close to 750 kW to detect those GWs in 2015.
-Such power could be obtained with power recycling mirrors.

 The combination of detectors improves the experimental power and sensitivity.
-Indeed, if one uses two detectors, one can analyze auto and cross-correlations: in the first gravitational wave detection by the Ligo-Virgo collaboration \cite{LIGOScientific:2016aoc}, there were two LIGO interferometers in the USA.
-For three detectors, one can analyze the 3D localization and polarization of isotropic SGWB: in the first multi-messenger gravitational wave detection from neutron-star binary merger \cite{LIGOScientific:2017vwq}, there were three interferometers (two in the USA, one in Italy).
-Beyond LVK, the future generation of ground-based interferometers includes the Einstein telescope \cite{Maggiore:2019uih} and the Cosmic Explorer \cite{Reitze:2019iox}.
+Indeed, if one uses two detectors, one can analyze auto and cross-correlations: in the first GW detection by the Ligo-Virgo collaboration \cite{LIGOScientific:2016aoc}, there were two LIGO interferometers in the USA.
+For three detectors, one can analyze the 3D localization and polarization of isotropic SGWB: in the first multi-messenger GW detection from neutron-star binary merger \cite{LIGOScientific:2017vwq}, there were three interferometers (two LIGO detectors in the USA, one Virgo detector in Italy).
+Beyond LVK, the future generation of ground-based interferometers includes the Einstein telescope \cite{Maggiore:2019uih}, and the Cosmic Explorer \cite{Reitze:2019iox}.
 These experiments probe the astrophysical and cosmological background in the $10-10^3$ Hz range, probing cosmology, new physics, and fundamental physics, see, for instance, \cite{Jenkins:2018nty,Belgacem:2018lbp,Nishizawa:2019rra,Bonilla:2019mbm,Cusin:2019jpv,Mastrogiovanni:2020gua,Nunes:2020rmr,LIGOScientific:2021aug,LIGOScientific:2021sio,Goncharov:2023woe}.